 One of the biggest attended running events in Malaga is the 10k organised by El Corte Inglés department store, entering its 41st year in 2020.
 Held on a Sunday in mid-October (date yet to be confirmed for 2021/2) and with at least 17,000 participants, the run starts outside the store and goes round the back of Malaga city into the old quarter before finishing on the Paseo del Parque.

 Price: free – El Corte Inglés donates an amount per runner to a designated charity.

 Sign-up: online https://www.fedatletismoandaluz.net/

 Malaga MLK Trail

-The third edition of this challenging 7k takes place in March at 10pm.
+The third edition of this challenging 7k takes place on 18 September 2021 10pm.
 Running through the streets in the old quarter and then up to the Gibralfaro Castle and back down again (twice), the routes climbs and descends 288m on the way.
 And at night.